rukevweubio/-Two-tier-Appplication-Deployment/README.md

 -  connect the  portainer agent service ip to the  portainer  ui
 - Install Portainer: helm install portainer portainer/portainer --namespace portainer.
 - Expose Portainer: kubectl port-forward svc/portainer -n portainer 9000:9000 (access at http://localhost:9000).

+### Build docker image  with gitaction
+- create a gitaction  workflow file
+- create  docker secret and docker username  on git action  secret
+-  commit  and push  code  for the gitation to be trigger
+-  build and test docker image  with gitaction  and deploy image to docker hub
+-